Cost of Living in Guyana 2025: Full Family Budget Guide

 affordable public transportation options

-If you prefer taxis or owning a car, note an 8 km taxi ride averages $21.70—slightly above the U.S. $18.50—so private vehicle expenses can narrow the gap.
+For taxis or private vehicles, note that an 8 km taxi ride averages $21.70, slightly above the U.S. average of $18.50.
+Private vehicle expenses can narrow the overall savings gap.

 Public Transport Fares

-4. Daily commute: lower overall transit expenditure in Guyana
+4. Daily commute: Overall transit spending is lower in Guyana for regular riders

 Private Vehicle Expenses

-If public transit looks cheaper for regular trips, compare that with the full costs of owning a car in Guyana: fuel tends to be cheaper than in the U.S., which can lower your per-kilometer expense, but higher local taxi fares for short rides suggest private vehicle use still plays a major role in urban pricing dynamics.
+Owning a car in Guyana has its own cost structure.
+Fuel tends to be cheaper than in the U.S., which lowers per-kilometer costs.
+But higher local taxi fares for short rides suggest that private vehicle use still plays a major role in urban price dynamics.

 Healthcare and Insurance Pricing